 What song was number 1 on...

-If you want to discover which song was number one on a particular date (usually a date of birth) this is not the best place to look.
+If you want to discover which song was number one on a particular date then you should be on this page.
 The first thing you must do is decide where, the number one song in the US is almost always different from the number one in Europe or Japan.
 Then you must decide which source to use, in the US for example the Billboard number one is usually different from the CashBox magazine one.
-The Wikipedia page en.wikipedia.org/wiki/Category:Number-on e_singles has lots of links to lists of number one records in different locations and for different time periods.
+The Wikipedia page //en.wikipedia.org/wiki/Category:Number- one_singles also has lots of links to lists of number one records in different locations and for different time periods.

 Finally you should accept that there are some locations and periods for which there really isn't enough data to pick a number one record for a particular date, for example the UK before 1950 or anywhere (including the US) before 1940.